 The FF-5V is light to pick up and light to wear.
 Moving your head around while riding is easy and it isn’t affected by wind.
 A small feature I like that may sound stupid is the strap clip.
 The button hangs a little bit lower than other helmets which makes it very easy to clip onto, especially when wearing gloves.

 There are some things I don’t like.
 My main bug bear is a lot of wind comes up under the chin of the helmet even with the chin mesh installed.
-This probably won’t be an issue on a fared bike (I’ll let you guys know once I’ve used it on my track bike), but on my Tuono it’s very noticeable at high speeds or in cold weather.
-I ride almost daily in the dark, and on these colder winter nights it has been making my eyes water at times.
+On my Tuono it’s very noticeable at high speeds or in cold weather.
+I ride almost daily in the dark, and on these colder winter nights it has been making my eyes water and is just downright unpleasant.

-Overall the vents work fine, but the vents on the top are small and I struggle to find them with gloves on.
+Overall the vents work fine, but the vents on the top are way too small and I struggle to find them, especially with gloves on.
 The chin vent is easy to use but I can’t tell if it’s open or closed most of the time.
-I’d put this down to the aforementioned chin wind.
+I also find sometimes it will slide itself the wrong way on me.

 If you are like me and wear in-ear plugs while riding, the FF-5V has quite a small opening so the plugs frequently get caught when taking the helmet off.
 I know its minor, but it’s surprisingly painful!

-Any questions about the helmet, don’t be afriad to ask.
+Any questions about the helmet, don’t be afraid to ask.
 In the mean time, keep it OnTheBackWheel people!